"Explore Earth and beyond at Space for Life "

 City sights and natural wonders

-Explore everything under the Montréal sun no matter what the weather at the Space for Life and Montréal Tower.
+Explore everything under the Montréal sun no matter what the weather at the Space for Life and Olympic Stadium.
 From the tower's observation deck, get a true lay of the land – pair it with a trip around the world and far beyond at the Space for Life.

 - Ride the Montréal Tower's hydraulic glass funicular to the summit to snap a picture from every direction, capturing the St. Lawrence River, downtown's skyscrapers, the Mountain and neighbourhoods as far as the eye can see.